ggonnella/fastsubtrees/docs/paper.md

 representation and storing it to file.
 Any source can be used as input (e.g. tabular files, or database tables) by defining a generation function (example are provided).
 Besides the NCBI taxonomy tree, other trees can be represented using _fastsubtrees_.
-For this, each node must be labeled by a unique positive ID.
+For this, each node must be labeled by a unique non-negative integer ID.
 Furthermore, the IDs space
 must be compact, i.e. the numbers must not be necessarily all consecutive, but the largest node ID (_idmax_) should not be much larger than the total number of